bestCindy/my-components/README.md

-My React component with typescrit
+My React components with Typescript